What is Morton's Neuroma?

 4. Choose Flat or Low Shoes:

 If you suffer from Morton's neuroma, you can still wear heels!
-We wouldn't recommend wearing high heels.
+We wouldn't recommend wearing platform shoes or heels.
 Anything higher than 2.5 inches may not be the best solution to your painful feet.
-However, there are plenty of heeled shoes for Morton's neuroma.
+However, there are plenty of platforms and heeled shoes for Morton's neuroma.

 Choose a shoe with a lower heel, as this will prevent putting pressure on the front of your foot, where your neuroma may already be painful.
 Again, it is important to look for heels with a wide toe-box which prevents toe cramping or pinching.
 Your heels for Morton's neuroma should be crafted from very soft leather and contain adequate arch support.